thiagosantos1/AI_Pac_Man/README.md

 * The idea is that The maze has tiles and some characters.
 Each Tile has its own walls.
 A character implements a variety of search algorithms, and each Robot and Ghost are a character.
 This idea made the game very simple to handle changes or update something.

-# How to execute the game
+# How to Play the Game

 * python3 main.py </br>
 It will ask you in the command line the following questions: </br>
 * Size you wanna for your maze.
 * If you want to play yourself as Pac-Man or leave this job for our AI. </br>

-** Have fun playing the game.
+Have fun playing the game.

 # Ilustrations